The Piggott School: Academy

 On Friday 1 July 2011, The Piggott School became an academy after being approved by the Department of Education.
 The letter sent out to parents saying the school would become an academy on 1 July was sent out on Monday, 4 July.

 Primary school

 In 2013 it was announced that the Piggott school will be opening a primary school in Charvil.
 This has now been opened and named Charvil Piggott Primary.

 Controversy

-In 2015, maths teacher Mark Wade was fired by the school following allegations of an inappropriate relationship with a female student.
-In 2016 he was banned from teaching for life by the National College for Teaching and Leadership after their investigation concluded that he had consensual sex with a female former student, and had engaged in an inappropriate relationship with her, which included kissing, while she was still a student.
+In 2015, 57 year old teacher Mark Betram Wade, (Head of 6th form maths) was fired by the school following allegations of an inappropriate relationship and a harassment case with a 6th form female student from 2013-2015.
+In August of 2016, he was banned from teaching for life by the National College for Teaching and Leadership after their investigation concluded that he had consensual sex with a female former student, and had engaged in an inappropriate relationship with her, which included kissing while she was still a student, and offering to be her “Sugar daddy” towards the end of the relationship.
+The entire case can be found here.

 In 2017 the school gained national attention after outlining a range of cost-cutting measures intended to achieve savings of £200,000.
 These included staff redundancies, phasing out of some subjects, and increasing fees for school trips.